Buying an EV: Which type of electric car is right for you?

 UK EV Trendsetters

-There have been viable electric cars on sale for many years, but only recently have decent used options have become available.
+There have been viable electric cars on sale for many years, but only recently have decent used options become available.

 New cars also come with some great monthly finance offers that you’d be hard-pressed to match with a used model.